-Safety Requirement: If you plan to use the shop at 370 Jay, some time in weeks 1 – 3 attend a tool safety session in the shop!
+Safety Requirement: If you plan to use the shop at 370 Jay, attend a tool safety session in the shop!
 Even if you are an experienced fabricator, everyone is required to take a safety session if planning to use or be in the shop.

 - 10 minutes break

 - 45-60 minutes discussion of applications of the techniques covered, project ideas and approaches, and discussion of reading material.
 Speak up when you have questions or want clarification on anything discussed or shown in the class.